Dear Friend of Israel,

 Founder and President

 PS The U.S. and Israel also stand united in the battle against radical Islamist terrorism!
-Join our Stop Terror Now campaign to encourage the President and members of Congress to stop funding nations that support terror.
+Encourage the President and members of Congress to stop funding nations that support terror.